Azure/AzureStackHCI-EvalGuide/nested/steps/3a_AzSHCINodesGUI.md

 12. Press **4** to return to the main menu.

 ### Join the domain using SConfig ###
-While in SConfig, it is quick a easy to rename the OS, and join a domain.
+While in SConfig, it is quick and easy to rename the OS, and join a domain.

 1. In SConfig, enter **1** to join the domain, press **D** to select domain, then press **Enter**
 2. Enter your domain name: **azshci.local** and press **Enter**